-The interest rate exposure of the Issuer relating to its mortgage credit assets located in Ireland and secured over residential property for the purposes of the ACS Act which are comprised in the Pool is managed using a macro interest rate swap with AIB which relates only to the Pool and Mortgage Covered Securities issued by the Issuer (the "Pool Hedge").
+The interest rate exposure of the Issuer relating to its mortgage credit assets located in Ireland and secured over residential property for the purposes of the ACS Act which are comprised in the Pool is managed is under the Pool Hedge.
 The Pool Hedge is a cover assets hedge contract for the purposes of the ACS Act (see Cover Assets Pool - Cover assets hedge contracts).
 Under the Pool Hedge, on a monthly basis the Issuer pays to AIB an amount related to a weighted average basket interest rate, determined by reference to interest rates payable on the residential loans held by the Issuer and which are included in the Pool on the relevant date, on a notional amount equal to the principal amount outstanding of those loans on the relevant date.
 In turn, on a monthly basis, AIB pays to the Issuer an amount related to one month EURIBOR on that notional amount.
-With respect to Mortgage Covered Securities, on an annual basis or such other basis referable to the relevant Coupon period, AIB pays under the Pool Hedge an amount related to the interest rate payable on the relevant Mortgage Covered Securities on a notional amount equal to the principal amount outstanding of the relevant Mortgage Covered Securities and the Issuer pays to AIB an amount related to one month EURIBOR on that notional amount.
+With respect to Mortgage Covered Securities, on an annual basis or such other basis referable to the relevant Mortgage Covered Securities on a notional amount equal to the principal amount related to the interest rate payable on the relevant Mortgage Covered Securities on a notional amount related to the principal amount related to the interest rate payable on the relevant Mortgage Covered Securities on a notional amount related to one month EURIBOR on that notional amount.